-There are so many choices out there.
+In today’s day and age, we have so many options when it comes to food that it can be hard to pick what you want to eat.
+More often than not, you don’t even know what you want to eat.
 You can go to a health food store but that doesn’t reduce the number of choices.
 You can spend zillions of dollars at said health food store on “organic” and “natural” products only to come home and read an article 10 minutes later about how the product you just bought is a big gimmick and is just as unhealthy as the cheap version sold at regular grocery stores.

 It makes my head spin.

-One of those areas that confuse me is alternative sweeteners.
+One of the many areas of healthy food that confuse me is alternative sweeteners.
 We all know aspartame is bad, as is high fructose corn syrup and white sugar should be used sparingly, but what about all the rest?

 Coconut Palm Sugar

 Coconut Palm sugar is made from the flower of the coconut palm tree.
 It is similar to brown sugar and works as a good substitute.
 Dr. Oz claims that it can prevent blood sugar crashes that cause hunger and leave you unsatisfied.
 Its supporters claim that its low-glycemic index makes it a great alternative to regular sugar.
 It has almost the same number of calories as regular table sugar but is claimed to be higher in micronutrients, perhaps because it is generally less processed.
 On the other hand, coconut palm sugar is not a traditional food and the current high demand for it may be endangering the coconut palm.

 Bottom line: Is it healthy?
 No. Might it be a good alternative to regular white sugar?
 Yes.